ibm-cloud-docs/vpc/vpc_image_from_volume.md

 * The volume must be in the region where you want to create the custom image.
 * The volume must be a primary boot volume with 100 GB capacity.
 Data volumes are not supported.
 * The volume must be attached to an instance.
 Unattached boot volumes are not supported.
-* Instance must be in an available state.
+* The instance must be in an available state.
 * The available, running instance must be stopped before you create the custom image.
 Creating an image from a running instance is not allowed.

 ## Options for creating an image from a volume